 But it wasn’t Carl, and it wasn’t our relationship.

 My anxiety was coming from the fact that I was about to make the biggest, most permanent, most totally un-undoable decision of my entire life, and it was a decision I felt totally unqualified to make.
+(I also found out a few years later that I struggle with clinical anxiety, which would have been nice to know at the time!)

-When I looked back at my past, there were several times I thought I’d found the one.
+I felt unqualified because when I looked back at my past, there were several times I thought I’d found the one.
 My high school boyfriend proposed to me with a promise ring when we were seniors — I was sure I’d found the love of my life.
 And then it was my college boyfriend — the best relationship I’d ever had to that point.
 He had to be my husband, right?
 But neither of those relationships worked out.
 Then there were the jerks I thought I’d marry, and the fact that I was utterly convinced that Justin Timberlake would wise up and marry me instead of Jessica Biel.

 So when Carl and I started to seriously talk about getting married, I started to freak out.
 I didn’t want my romantic heart to talk me into marrying him.
 I wanted to make a good decision, wanted to make the best decision possible.